nadzamm/Praccomp2024/README.md

 - Create a new variable "seasnail <-" to represent the entrire dataset
 - Use typeof command to identify each variable's mode and identify when what variable modes would need to be changed upon future filtering
 - str command to visualize all 43 variables as a list for seasnail
-- Pulled tidyverse from library
+- Pulled tidyverse, ggplot, ggExtra, ggstatsplot, paletteer, and statsExpressions from library
 - Piping R to read left to right when using dplyr::select
 - Use dplyr::select to subset variable columns in the seasnail dataset, removing all columns completely empty and do not contain data
 - (-) symnbol in front of each column name to remove it from the new subset